davidlapetina/nba-forecasting/README.md

   - matchup prediction UI
   - local Ollama-backed natural-language analytics
 - Daily refresh and weekly retraining jobs via Docker Compose profiles
-- A local PostgreSQL snapshot so the historical database can be restored without repeating the long backfill

 ## Core Design